UK Chartered Patent Attorney, European Patent Attorney

 I qualified as both a UK and European Patent Attorney in 1989, and became a partner in 1993.
 I spend several weeks a year in the office in Munich, in connection with my work before the European Patent Office.

-In 2010, I was given the title of Managing Partner, to the obvious relief of my partners, who were each fearful they might be landed with the job.
+In 2010, I was given the title of Managing Partner – I’m not sure if my partners were sure I was the right man for the job or just didn’t want the job themselves!
 My main roles are to oversee everything that is happening in the partnership, to improve communication between partners and offices, to drive forward business initiatives and to represent the partnership, where necessary.
-The role is a very fulfilling one, although at times it can feel like trying to herd cats!
+The role is a very fulfilling one, although at times I wish I had more hands, to keep all the plates spinning!